joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 #### Create Service Principal

-Once, the Az PowerShell modules are installed, we need to set a Service Principal for the PowerShell script to use to connect to Azure to create our Virtual Machine.
+Once, the Az PowerShell modules are installed, we need to set a Service Principal for the PowerShell script to use to connect to Azure to manage our Virtual Machines.

 Run the following PowerShell cmdlet to connect to Azure: